faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 oc new-app jenkins-ephemeral -n "${DEV_NAMESPACE}"
 ```

+2. Open the OpenShift console as described in the login steps above

+3. Select `Workloads -> Pods` from the left-hand menu

-2. Open the OpenShift console and navigate to your project/namespace (i.e. user01-dev) to see the Jenkins instance running
+4. At the top of the page select your project/namespace (i.e. user01-dev) from the drop-down list to see the Jenkins instance running

 ### 5. Create a project from the template in the FastStart git org